 Important Advising Information

-- Students with 16+ credits will not be able to schedule an appointment until a few days before your designated advisement dates begin and it will be your responsibility to schedule an appointment through the online booking site.
+- If you are a student with 16+ credits, it is your responsibility to schedule an appointment through the online booking site.

 - ALT PINs will not be given out without an advisement session.